AgoraIO/agora_doc_source/en-US/cn/Flexible-Classroom/agora_class_restful_api_event.md

-## Overview
+# Flexible Classroom Cloud Service Events

-This page lists all types of events that you can get through the [Get classroom events](./agora_class_restful_api#获取课堂事件) method.
+This page lists all types of events that you can get through the Get classroom events method.

 ## The classroom state changes

-`When the `cmd` property of an event is 1`, the event indicates the classroom state changes, and the `data` property contains the following fields:
+When the `cmd` property of an event is `1`, the event indicates the classroom state changes, and the `data` property contains the following fields:

 | Parameter | Type | Description |
 | ----------- | ------- | ------------------------------------------------------------ |